 Florida school shooting timeline

-The gunman who killed 17 at a Florida high school Wednesday afternoon attempted to fire at fleeing students from the building's third-floor windows, but the high-impact windows didn't shatter, a state senator said.
+The suspected gunman who killed 17 at a Florida high school Wednesday afternoon attempted to fire at fleeing students from the building's third-floor windows, but the high-impact windows didn't shatter, a state senator said.

 Florida State Sen. Bill Galvano said authorities told him it would have been easy for the shooter, identified as 19-year-old Nikolas Cruz, to open the windows.